Note: This article was originally published on Wednesday, May 2, 2018 at 4:02 in the afternoon and has been updated.

-…but the meal I received no longer comes with salad; has only five ravioli; and less filling stuffed in each ravioli — to the point where parts of each ravioli were flat with no filling at all.
-Even the olive oil for the bread no longer has pepper freshly ground on it for that slight extra kick of flavor.
+…but the meal I received no longer came with salad; had only five ravioli; and less filling was stuffed in each ravioli — to the point where parts of each ravioli were flat with no filling at all.
+Even the olive oil for the bread no longer had pepper freshly ground on it for that slight extra kick of flavor.

-The person who served us apologetically explained that salads no longer accompany the entrée at lunch.
+The person who served the meal apologetically explained that salads no longer accompanied the entrée at lunch.
 The meal was still good — although not as good overall as when I first started dining there — but I was not full when I left; and that was the first time that happened.

-…and in case you were wondering, the cost of the meal was still the same.
+In case you were wondering, the cost of the meal was still the same despite less food.

 Cutbacks in the Travel Industry